-Schools are required to produce accessibility plans in writing for their individual school and this can be found in the Accessibility Management Plan (May 2014).
+Schools are required to produce Accessibility Plans in writing for their individual school and this can be found in the Accessibility Management Plan (May 2014).
 Local Authorities have a duty to prepare accessibility strategies covering the maintained schools in their area.

 As a school we aim to increase and promote access for disabled pupils by making reasonable adjustments to ensure all children can access the teaching and learning and the wider curriculum such as clubs and school visits.
 Modification to the environment and resources such as enlargement of written materials is undertaken as required.
-Staff have undergone training delivered by the Sensory Support Service on the impact of visual and hearing impairments.
+Staff have undergone various training on the impact of disability and Special Educational Needs and are aware of their responsibilities regarding this.